Government Engineering College, Sreekrishnapuram: Courses

-PhD in department of computer science also started in 2016.
+PhD in the Department of Computer Science also started in 2016.

 Library

 The college library has more than 12,000 volumes that mostly cover the syllabus needs of the students.
 Some international and national journals are available in the college library.
-Around 9% of the annual budget is allotted for the Library.
+Around 9% of the annual budget is allotted for the library.

 The IEEE Magazine Package is made available in the library.

 The library has subscribed to the AICTE-DELNET Scheme for online access to DEL resources of e-journals.

 Placements

-GECSKP students have been placed in organizations like Microsoft, Accenture, Infosys, Mphasis, Procsys, IBM, TCS, Wipro, Cognizant Technologies, Siemens, HP, Samsung, Patni, CMC Ltd, Future Soft, HCL, IBS, Kirloskar, Huawei Technologies, Canbay Software, Subex, US Technology, DRDO, Cordys, Hexaware, etc.
+GECSKP students have been placed in organizations like Microsoft, Accenture, Infosys, Mphasis, IBM, TCS, Wipro, Cognizant, Siemens, HP, Samsung, Patni, CMC Limited, Future Soft, HCL, IBS, Kirloskar, Huawei Technologies, Kanbay Software, Subex, US Technology, DRDO, etc.

-In 2013–14, more than 50% of students with 7.5 CGPA having no backlogs had been placed.
+In 2013–14, more than 50% of students with a 7.5 CGPA and no backlogs were placed.